 From Arab Spring to Arab Summer - Or Winter?
 Fault Lines in the Arab and Muslim Worlds

-Join us at College Commons for a discussion with Dr. Joshua Holo, Professor of Medieval Jewish History and Dean of HUC-JIR's Jack H. Skirball Campus, and Rabbi Reuven Firestone, Ph.D., Professor of Medieval Judaism and Islam.
+Join us at College Commons for a discussion with Dr. Joshua Holo, Dean of HUC-JIR's Jack H. Skirball Campus, and Rabbi Reuven Firestone, Ph.D., Professor of Medieval Judaism and Islam.

 How Jewish is Christianity?

 Jews and Christians alike realize that Christianity was born in a Jewish context.
-This College Commons encounter between Dr. Joshua Holo, Professor of Medieval Jewish History and Dean of HUC-JIR's Jack H. Skirball Campus, and Rabbi Joshua Garroway, Ph.D., Pofessor of Early Christianity and Second Commonwealth, will dissect the complicated relationship between these intimate strangers, and consider the implications for today.
+This College Commons encounter between Dr. Joshua Holo, Dean of HUC-JIR's Jack H. Skirball Campus, and Rabbi Joshua Garroway, Ph.D., Pofessor of Early Christianity and Second Commonwealth, will dissect the complicated relationship between these intimate strangers, and consider the implications for today.

 In the Reform world, social action is often inextricably linked to political action.
 And when politics appear on the pulpit, controversy sometimes surfaces.
 Either the topic is difficult or the very notion of politics on the pulpit is itself divisive.
 Rabbi Stephanie Kolin discusses with Dr. Joshua Holo, Dean of HUC-JIR's Jack H. Skirball Campus, why the stakes are so high, and how difficult it is to put your finger on the nature of the problem when we don’t even agree on what constitutes “politics.”

 Anti-Semitism: Roots and Reality